oroinc/documentation/user_guide/glossary.rst

    Lead
-        An entity of :term:`OroCRM` the instances of which represent people or businesses that have authority, budget and interest to purchase goods and/or services from you, such that probability of the actual sales in not yet high or impossible to define, and an instance of the Lead entity
+        An entity of :term:`OroCRM` the instances of which represent people or businesses that have authority, budget and interest to purchase goods and/or services from you, such that probability of the actual sales is not yet high or impossible to define, and an instance of the Lead entity

    Opportunity